 “Wherever he went, Junior made a good impression.
 Besides his footballing talent and impressive physique, he was always in a good mood.
 He was the current captain of our under-21 side, which is testament to his good character and leadership skills,” brings the words thelocal.de.

 The police spokesman said to the press that “Speeding caused to this accident.
 The speed came with a strong wind and harsh road conditions.
-Malanda’s car flipped over, and unfortunately caused to those tragic events”.
+Malanda’s car flipped over, and unfortunately caused to those tragic events, there was no point on calling a tractor trailer accident attorney since it was to late for the passenger”.
 The police described that the speed of the “Volkswagen” car during the accident was about 100 Km per hour and that was the main reason for the accident.
 The other two people in the car were seriously injured, but survived the accident.

 Malanda’s friend and teammate in Wolfsburg and Belgium squad, Kevin De Bruyne, wrote in his Instagram: “it is so weird to talk to your friend in the morning and then to hear this news.
 I lost a good friend too early.
 Rest in peace, dear friend.
 You will always be here for me”.